aritraroy/Flashbar/README.md

 ```

 # Sample Project
-We have an exhaustive sample project demonstrating almost every feature of the library in both Java & Kotlin.
+We have an exhaustive sample project demonstrating almost every feature of the library in both languages - Java & Kotlin.

 Checkout the Java samples [here](https://github.com/aritraroy/Flashbar/blob/develop/app/src/main/java/com/andrognito/flashbardemo/JavaSampleActivity.java) and the Kotlin samples [here](https://github.com/aritraroy/Flashbar/blob/develop/app/src/main/java/com/andrognito/flashbardemo/KotlinSampleActivity.kt).

 # Usage
-We recommend you to check the sample project to get a complete understanding of all the features offered by the library.
-You can find the implementation for both Java and Kotlin.
+It is recommended to check the sample project to get a complete understanding of all the features offered by the library.

 The library offers a huge amount of customization options and leverages the `Builder` pattern for ease of use.
+You will find details of each of these features described below.

 ## Basics

 ![](/raw/basic.png)

-Flashbar attaches a full-height, full-width view (`FlashbarContainerView`) to the decor view of the `Activity` and places a full width, adjustable height view(`FlashbarView`) inside it.
+Flashbar attaches a full-height, full-width view (`FlashbarContainerView`) to the decor view of the `Activity` and places a full width, dynamic height view(`FlashbarView`) inside it.
 These classes are internal classes and are not exposed for public use.

-Here's a basic example of showing a flashbar.
+Here's an example of showing a basic flashbar,

 ```kotlin
 Flashbar.Builder(this)